You are here

 Change of Status

-If you would like to study at Felician College and are in the U.S. on a visa that allows you to change to F-1, or if you are already studying at Felician College and would like to change your status to F-1, the OIP would be happy to assist you in applying for a change of status, provided you did not originally come to U.S. with the intent to study.
+If you would like to study at Felician University and are in the U.S. on a visa that allows you to change to F-1, or if you are already studying at Felician University and would like to change your status to F-1, the OIP would be happy to assist you in applying for a change of status, provided you did not originally come to U.S. with the intent to study.
 For more information and to apply, please see the following, and contact the OIP for assistance:

 - Information about Changing to F-1 Student Status